doetoe/blockchain/README.md

 doetoe@protonmail.com

 ### Credits ###

-The initial inspiration came from [this tutorial](https://bigishdata.com/2017/10/17/write-your-own-blockchain-part-1-creating-storing-syncing-displaying-mining-and-proving-work/).
+This is a greatly improved and extended version of what was initially loosely based on [this tutorial](https://bigishdata.com/2017/10/17/write-your-own-blockchain-part-1-creating-storing-syncing-displaying-mining-and-proving-work/).